Oswego Cinema 7 coming back to life with the help of an $80,000 grant

 The new air filtration system is in response to COVID.
 “It’s something like ultraviolet which will purify the air.
 We’re putting all new filters in, and that will be something that will help a lot,” Zurich said.

-Though the theatre is 80 years old, Zurich has upgraded it a number of times throughout the approximate 25 years he’s owned it.
+Though the theater is 80 years old, Zurich has upgraded it a number of times throughout the approximate 25 years he’s owned it.

 “We were the first theatre in upstate New York to install DTS digital sound in 1996.
 In 1997 we attached two additional auditoriums, and in 2014 we installed luxury reclining chairs,” he said.